oliverw1/sweng_for_deng/README.md

 # Course objectives

-- Introduce good data engineering practices.
+- Introduce good software engineering practices.
 - Illustrate modular and easily testable data transformation pipelines using PySpark.
-- Illustrate CI/CD tools
+- Illustrate tools helping you to achieve CI/CD.

 # Intended audience

-- People working with (Py)Spark or soon to be working with it.
+- People with working experience with the Python programming language.
+  Knowledge of basics of PySpark is ideal, though not required.
 - Familiar with Python functions, variables and the container data types of `list`, `tuple`, `dict`, and `set`.

 # Approach

-Lecturer first sets the foundations right for Python development and gradually builds up to PySpark data pipelines.

 There is a high degree of participation expected from the students: they will need to write code themselves and reason on topics, so that they can